muenzaniso/biblegateway-votd/readme.txt

 = What if I want a version not listed? =

 BibleGateway.com has a list of available versions for their verse of the day.
 You can view that page to find the version you want.
 Additional versions can be added from the plugin's setting page, then used by the shortcode or widget.
 If BibleGateway makes it available, you can add it and use it!

+= I want to format the way the verse appears on my site.
+How can I do that? =

+The plugin will wrap the verse in a CSS class named `biblevotd`.
+You can use that to add CSS instructions to your theme's style.css file to provide specific formatting.
+If you want to use a class name other than "biblevotd" you can simply pass `class="classname"` as an option when using the shortcode (for example, `[biblevotd class="dailyverse"]`).
+Widgets are automatically provided with additional CSS class names by WordPress and can be uniquely formatted using those.

 = Why does using the plugin cause page load times to increase? =